 n 2013, CIR filed suit on behalf of nine California teachers and the Christian Educators Association International in a landmark effort to re-establish the right of individual teachers and other public employees to decide for themselves whether to join and support a union.
 The suit claimed that state “agency shop” laws, which then required public employees to pay union dues as a condition of employment, violated well-settled principles of freedom of speech and association.
-While many teachers support the union, others do not and the state cannot constitutionally compel an individual to join and financially support an organization with which he or she disagrees.
+While many teachers supported the union, others did not and CIR argued the state could not constitutionally compel an individual to join and financially support an organization with which he or she disagreed.

 Collective Bargaining is Inherently political

 Typically, California teacher union dues cost upwards of a $1,000 per year.
 Although California law allows teachers to opt-out of the thirty percent or so of their dues devoted to overt political lobbying, they may not opt out of the sixty to seventy percent of their dues the union determines is devoted to collective bargaining.
 Requiring teachers to pay these “agency fees” assumes that collective bargaining is non-political.
 But bargaining with local governments is inherently political.
 Whether the union is negotiating for specific class sizes or pressing a local government to spend tax dollars on teacher pensions rather than on building parks, the union’s negotiating positions embody political choices that are often controversial.

 To opt out of the thirty percent of their dues that even the union concedes is used for overtly political activities, teachers must must file for a refund each year according to a precise procedure that effectively discourages its use.
 As a result, many teachers contribute hundreds of dollars in dues each year to support political positions in a variety of areas having nothing to do with education and with which many of them disagree.